Sloxet/New-Zealand-Emergency-Warning-Radio/README.md

 This requirement applies to the entirety of Australia, including states, internal territories, and external territories such as the Ashmore and Cartier Islands, Heard Island and McDonald Islands, the Australian Capital Territory, Cocos (Keeling) Islands, Northern Territory, Jervis Bay Territory, Norfolk Island, the Coral Sea Islands, Christmas Island and the Australian Antarctic Territory.

-Before transmitting, consult the Register of Radiocommunications Licences (RRL)[[5]](https://web.acma.gov.au/rrl/register_search.main_page "[5]") to confirm the legality of your chosen frequency and location.
+Before transmitting, consult the Register of Radiocommunications Licences (RRL) [🡥](https://web.acma.gov.au/rrl/register_search.main_page "🡥") to confirm the legality of your chosen frequency and location.
 Make sure your transmission doesn't interfere with existing signals.
 Failure to meet the licencing requirements and Register of Radiocommunications Licences (RRL) requirements necessitates the deployment of the software in a controlled environment, ensuring compliance with legal and regulatory standards.

 ### United States:
 The use of this software within the United States, including U.S. Territories, Tribal Governments, and Freely Associated States, is strictly prohibited unless it is deployed in a controlled environment.
-Transmitting invalid Specific Area Message Encoder (SAME) tones over the airwaves in the United States is a punishable offence (47 CFR § 11.45[[6]](https://www.law.cornell.edu/cfr/text/47/11.45 "[6]")).
+Transmitting invalid Specific Area Message Encoder (SAME) tones over the airwaves in the United States is a punishable offence (47 CFR § 11.45). [🡥](https://www.law.cornell.edu/cfr/text/47/11.45 "🡥")

 Additionally, the frequency band 162.400-162.550 MHz is reserved for government broadcasts in the United States, including Puerto Rico, American Samoa, the U.S. Virgin Islands, the Federated States of Micronesia, Commonwealth of the Northern Mariana Islands, Guam, Republic of the Marshall Islands, and Palau.